I just got back from paradise, otherwise known as Maui, The Valley Isle!

 8 – FREE Culture

 Hawaii is filled with history, rituals and culture.
 You can literally find it everywhere.
-You can visit the Maui Arts and Cultural Center in Kahului for FREE as well as the Whalers Village Musuem in Ka’anapali.
+You can visit the Maui Arts and Cultural Center in Kahului for FREE.
 You can also take the FREE self guided tour of historic Lahaina which includes 62 sites – you can pick up a FREE guide at the Lahaina Visitor Center in the Old Lahaina Courthouse located between the famous Banyan Tree (it’s 140 years old has 12 trunks and covers 2/3 of an acre) and Lahaina Harbor.

 FREE Hula Shows at Lahaina Cannery Mall

 Ka’anapali Historical Trail – FREE Map and Brochure